 Figure 4.
-A sliced video cube, modified from [5]
+A sliced video cube, modified from [6]

-general, as different effects can be achieved by using other geometric slicing shapes and other slicing positions.
+as a video cube [5].
+Chung et al. illustrate several methods of rendering this cube, and show how rendering successive frame differences can be a compelling summarization of the video data [2].
+Fels et al. provide another visualization by slicing through this cube using a cut plane thereby crossing both time and space (Figure 4).
+Slit-scanning can be viewed a subset of this method, as it realizes the specific case of an intersecting plane being placed perpendicular to the face of the cube.
+Video volumes are more general, as different effects can be achieved by using other geometric slicing shapes and other slicing positions.
 While the non-traditional timelines above all produce somewhat abstract visualizations, in practice, people quickly learn how to read them.
-For example, Nunes et. al. report that people can quickly discover events of interest and patterns of activity in a telecommuter setting-to the point that significant privacy concerns are raised [8].
-Yet slit scanned video is still used mostly for artistic purposes, e.g., to create interesting images or unusual film effects, or as part of an interactive art installation [7].
+For example, Nunes et. al. report that people can quickly discover events of interest and patterns of activity in a telecommuter setting-to the point that significant privacy concerns are raised [11].
+Yet slit scanned video is still used mostly for artistic purposes [9].